archmight/bfs-dfs-c-/README.md

 # bfs-dfs-c-
-simple implementation of the bypass algorithm oriented and undirected trees in width and depth
+simple implementation of the bypass algorithm directed and undirected trees in breadth and depth on c++